 Upload a review to Submittable between 500 and 1500 words

 Include a brief cover letter that lets us know who you are.

-We are currently evaluating applications for our SUMMER 2015 READING PERIOD, May 2015 - August 2015.
+We are currently evaluating applications from writers between the ages of 14 and 25 (located anywhere in the world) for our 2015-2016 READING PERIOD, September 2015 - April 2016.
 Thanks!

 There are a number of positions available, but before that is discussed, it is important to emphasize that all staff positions should be taken seriously.
 The journal and its genre editors reserve the right to ask any staff member or editor to step down if he or she is not fulfilling expected opportunities.